-Fifth: A list of prisoners.
+Sixth: A list of prisoners.
 It consists of approximately 977 names compiled from two separate lists provided by two different archives.

-Sixth: Photos of the train.
+Seventh: Photos of the train.
 The first two photos of the type of locomotive used were provided to me by the archive of the Belgian railway, SNCB.
 The others were taken by me of the original locomotive and one of the original boxcars at the Museumbewaartplats Leuven (Museum Repository, Leuven).

-Seventh: Photos of the antogonists–the engineer and fireman who foiled the plans of the SS general.
+Eighth: Photos of the antogonists–the engineer and fireman who foiled the plans of the SS general.

 The Phantom Train – September 1-3, 1944